tjyana/tjyana-mealmuse/README.md

 Access the app here: https://tjyana-mealmuse.streamlit.app/

+NOTE: App may not be working due to issues with Groq.

 This app was created in tandem with 3 teammates from my cohort at Le Wagon.